 I take my first pictures on the plane.
 We fly over small islands.
 I suspect that they are Isla de Alegranza and Isla de Montana Clara.
 We also pass Lanzarote and Fuerteventura.
 Finally we reach Gran Canaria.
 Frankly speaking, the first impression isn’t too good.
 We only see the brown colour and we have the impression that there is no greenery on the island.
 The surroundings of the airport do not delight either – a lot of windmills, power plants and factories.

 We land at the airport Aeropuerto de Gran Canaria and immediately rent a car from the most recommended Cicar rental company.
 We get a car with full insurance and an additional driver included in the price.
-We drive to check in the apartment in Arinaga and put away our luggage.
+Then we drive to check in the apartment in Arinaga and put away our luggage.
 The journey to the place is about 15 minutes on the highway.
 This is a good route to get acquainted with the car.

 Before we managed to unpack suitcases, the owner of the apartment welcomes us on the parking.
 We take care of all the formalities then we rest for a while.
 We leave the apartment just before sunset.
 The rest of the day we spend on the spot, eating in a local restaurant, walking, shopping for tomorrow and enjoying the high temperatures in October.